AI-public/Back-to-Basics-ANN-s/README.md

 to begin with we will be using a simple CNN autoencoder that works with handwritten numbers.
-The autoencoder is already trained , the file xxx.hdf5 contains all the weights and biases, required by the sequential model called " Autoencoder".
+The autoencoder is already trained , the *.hdf5 contains all the weights and biases, required by the sequential model called " Autoencoder".